stonkyoloer/ai-powered-options-trade-analyzer/README.md

   | Ticker | Sector | AI Leadership Summary | Avg IV % | IV Rank | RSI(5) | MACD Signal | Daily Volume | Liquidity Grade |
 - **Liquidity Grade**: A (ideal), B (acceptable), C (avoid).
 - **Explain** any sector where no perfect match exists by proposing the next best alternative and rationale.
 - **Include** rebalancing triggers and signal filters in your commentary block below the table.

-––
-_This prompt is battle‑tested for aggressive, short‑term premium extraction—modeled on Cohen, Rotter, Bruton, Arnold, Sosnoff, Minervini, Williams, Krieger, and Taleb._

 ### Output: